lsst/LDM-493/_formats.rst

 - Sphinx and reStructuredText are implemented in Python, which matches the DM technology stack.
 - Since reStructuredText is plain text, Sphinx projects integrate well with Data Management's Git-based development workflow.
-- Through Python APIs, both Sphinx and the reStructuredText markup language are thoroughly extensible, giving the :ref:`TechDocs team <techdocs>` opportunity to engineer solutions that both improve developer efficiency, and improve the quality of documentation.
+- Through Python APIs, both Sphinx and the reStructuredText markup language are thoroughly extensible, giving the :ref:`Documentation Engineer <doceng>` opportunity to build solutions that both improve developer efficiency, and improve the quality of documentation.
   For example, Sphinx is able to introspect Python code to build API reference documentation.

 The DM Documentation Architecture uses two types of Sphinx projects, depending on the document class.